 Then again, electric tow cars are not used for towing all the time.
 Hence, a PHEV could potentially use electricity for most journeys when not towing.

 So here’s my compromise, if the EPA-rated pure electric range of a PHEV (not towing) is 30 miles or more, I’ll write an article on it.

 What About Electric Trucks?

-While the name of the website states ‘cars’, yes, I’m going to be covering the various electric trucks which are coming on the market, as many of them will be used for towing.
-Therefore, that obviously includes the Tesla Cybertruck along with the electric Ford F-150 and Rivian’s electric truck etc.
+While the name of the website states ‘cars’, yes, I’m going to be covering the various electric trucks that are coming on the market, as many of them will be used for towing.

 What About Hydrogen Tow Cars?